Skip to main content

 Understanding Your Insurance Policy

 Before delving into the claims process, it's essential to understand what your insurance policy covers regarding water damage.
 Policies can vary significantly, so take the time to review your coverage carefully.
+For a homeowner-side overview of insurance and construction defect claims, see our Colorado homeowner's guide to insurance and construction defect claims.

 What's Typically Covered